 Cabbage Stir Fry is an Asian-inspired recipe with stir-fried cabbage, red bell pepper, carrots, and green onions in a light and flavorful sauce.
 It’s a quick and easy, healthy vegan side dish or main meal ready in 30 minutes!

-I saw this recipe from the NY Times and thought it needed to be put into the recipe collection.
-I didn’t go too far from the original recipe and only changed a few things while adding a little red pepper flakes because I love spiciness.
-Feel free to omit this if your not a fan of spice.
+Inspired by a similar recipe from the NY Times, I thought it needed to be added to the recipe collection.
+I didn’t go too far from the original recipe, only adding red pepper flakes because I love spiciness (feel free to omit this if you’re not a fan of spice).

-This is an absolute fantastic tasting and quick meal.
-It can be ready in about 30 minutes or so making it a good go-to recipe when you need something quick.
-Serve over rice, quinoa or noodles…or simply enjoy as is!
+This is an absolutely quick and delicious meal that I find myself craving!
+It’s ready in about 30 minutes, making it a perfect go-to recipe when you need something fast and healthy.
+Serve over rice, quinoa, or noodles – or simply enjoy as is!